NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

   diarizer.speaker_embeddings.shift_length_in_sec=[0.75,0.5,0.25] # Multiscale setting
   diarizer.speaker_embeddings.parameters.multiscale_weights=[0.33,0.33,0.33] # Equal weights

-This setup is expected to reproduce confusion error of 0.94% on CH109 set.
+This setup is expected to reproduce a confusion error of 0.94% on CH109 set.

 To evaluate the performance on AMI Meeting Corpus, the following instructions can help.
   - Download CHAES Meeting Corpus at LDC website `LDC97S42 <https://catalog.ldc.upenn.edu/LDC97S42>`_ (CHAES is not publicly available).